How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Mom firmly takes the girl by the hand and leads her away from the friendly man.

-1. The man's first sentence was completely neutral.
-A brief greeting is one of the acceptable actions, so the mother took it easy when her daughter greeted a stranger.
+1. The man's first phrase was completely neutral.
+A brief greeting is part of the permitted actions, so the mother was calm about her daughter saying hello to a stranger.

-2. Already the second phrase of the man made my mother alert.
-First, the interlocutor wanted to know the name of the girl.
-Secondly, and most importantly, he tried to bypass his mother.
+2. Already the man’s second phrase made my mother wary.
+Firstly, the interlocutor wanted to know the girl’s name.
+Secondly, and most importantly, he tried to do this bypassing his mother.

-One could ask a woman: “Tell me, please, what is the name of your charming daughter?”
-In this case, it is not necessary to give the name at all, but the question shows that the man respects the interlocutor and leaves the right to decide whether to say the name of the girl to her.
+You could ask the woman: “Please tell me what is the name of your charming daughter?”
+In this case, it is not at all necessary to say the name, but the question shows that the man respects the interlocutor and leaves the right to decide whether to say the girl’s name to her.

-3. The girl, having forgotten the rules of safe communication, immediately gives her name, which is undesirable, since mother and daughter do not know this person.
-If this is an intruder, he can come at the moment when the girl is playing in the yard with her friends, and call her by name, remaining out of sight of her parents watching the walk.
-The child, seeing him and deciding that his uncle is already among his acquaintances, can run up to him and start a conversation, the consequences of which will depend on the vigilance of the adults on the playground.
+3. The girl, having forgotten the rules of safe communication, immediately says her name, which is undesirable, since mother and daughter do not know this person.
+If this is an intruder, he can come at the moment when the girl is playing in the yard with her friends and call her by name, remaining out of sight of the parents supervising the walk.
+A child, seeing him and deciding that his uncle is already one of his acquaintances, can run up to him and start a conversation, the consequences of which will depend on the vigilance of the adults on the playground.

-4. Mom immediately seeks to take her daughter away in order to discuss safety rules with her in private.
+4. The mother immediately tries to take her daughter away to discuss safety rules with her in private.
 She does not allow the man to touch the child, despite the fact that the girl is not at all afraid of this seemingly friendly touch.
-If you allow the child to be touched now, a statement may form in the baby’s head that “good uncles and aunts can touch me.”
-IN further child will not tell his parents about such cases, because he will not see anything forbidden in this.
+If you allow the child to touch now, the baby’s head may form the statement that “good uncles and aunts can touch me.”
+IN further child will not tell parents about such cases, because he will not see anything forbidden in it.

-5. The girl tries to challenge the need to end the conversation.
-She is supported by a man, referring to the fact that he also has daughters of the same age.
+5. The girl tries to argue the need to stop the conversation.
+The man supports her, citing the fact that he also has daughters of the same age.
 The woman politely and decisively continues to follow her line of behavior and takes the child away.

-In the subsequent conversation, the mother is likely to patiently and kindly explain to her daughter the rules of safe behavior.
-If the conversation goes well, the girl will scold herself for saying her name right away.
+In the subsequent conversation, the mother will most likely patiently and kindly explain to her daughter the rules of safe behavior.
+If the conversation goes well, the girl will reproach herself for immediately saying her name.

 What is the result?

-2. The baby was convinced in practice that violation of the safety rules established in the family is not allowed in any case.
+2. The little girl was convinced in practice that violating the safety rules established in the family is not allowed under any circumstances.

-3. Mom in practice showed her daughter that she can always count on her mother's protection and support.
-To do this, the young woman had to go to some discomfort and refuse to communicate with an outwardly very decent stranger.
+3. Mom showed her daughter in practice that she could always count on her mother’s protection and support.
+To do this, the young woman had to endure some discomfort and refuse to communicate with an outwardly quite decent stranger.

-4. The man will later approach his mother, apologize for his stubborn behavior, introduce himself and offer to introduce their daughters.
-A woman, making sure that the person in front of her is really worthy, will allow her daughter to meet her peers, and after some time she will even allow her to walk with her friends under the supervision of their watchful dad.
+4. The man will later approach the mother, apologize for his persistent behavior, introduce himself and offer to introduce their daughters.
+The woman, making sure that the person in front of her is truly worthy, will allow her daughter to meet others her age, and after some time she will even allow her to go out with her friends under the supervision of their vigilant dad.

-A child with clear guidelines for what is called “dignified behavior of a stranger” will be able to distinguish between unhealthy attention and friendliness.
-Trained by his parents, he will be able to exercise maximum caution in the first case and not be frightened in vain in the second.
+A child who has clear guidelines regarding what is called “decent behavior of a stranger” will be able to distinguish unhealthy attention from manifestations of friendliness.
+Trained by his parents, he will be able to exercise maximum caution in the first case and not be needlessly frightened in the second.

 “Rules of conduct when communicating with strangers”

-Objectives: to teach children correct, safe behavior; to develop in children a sense of caution, courage and resourcefulness when danger arises.
+Goals: to teach children correct, safe behavior; develop in children a sense of caution, courage and resourcefulness when danger arises.

 1. Conversation on the topic

-How do you understand the expression "be responsible for your own work"?
+How do you understand the expression “be responsible for your business”?

-Does responsible behavior involve taking responsibility for oneself, one's own safety, and the safety of others?
+Does responsible behavior presuppose the ability to be responsible for oneself, one’s safety and the safety of others?

 Is it possible to agree with the opinion that responsibility is a voluntarily assumed obligation for the consequences of actions and deeds?

-Is there a danger to your health when communicating with strangers?
+Is there a risk to your health when communicating with strangers?

-In addition to normal people, in society there are people from the criminal world who live at the expense of others, earning their own means by crimes.
+In addition to normal people, in society there are people from the criminal world who live at the expense of others, earning their own money through crimes.

-What are the types of crimes?
-(Attack on property, robbery, robbery, hooliganism, crimes related to drug addiction.)
+What types of crimes are there?
+(Attempt on property, robbery, assault, hooliganism, crimes related to drug addiction.)

-Violence, beating, robbery, hooligan actions can be committed against children.
-Normal people consider such crimes as highly immoral and unacceptable.
+Violence, beating, robbery, and hooliganism can be committed against children.
+Normal people consider this type of crime to be highly immoral and unacceptable.

 2. Rules of conduct with strangers

-Stranger - this is any person who comes in the absence of parents, grandparents and tries to talk to you (sometimes calls you by name).
+Stranger - this is any person who comes in the absence of parents, grandparents and tries to talk to you (sometimes calling you by name).

 REMEMBER!